 Feeling valued.
 Students bring their own skills, talents, and life experiences to the group.
 In flexible groups, students see that everyone adds value to the learning community.
 This follows the culturally responsive teaching philosophy of identifying students’ assets and using them to create student-centered instruction.
 Working in student-led groups means that non-academic strengths, like leadership skills, are important, too.

 Ownership of work.
-With flexible grouping, students also develop ownership of and responsibility for their own learning.
-All of this is good preparation for higher education or work, where teams often rely on the differing skills sets of people to manage different tasks in a project.
+With flexible grouping, students develop ownership of and responsibility for their own learning.
+All of this is good preparation for higher education or work, where teams often rely on people with different skill sets to manage the different tasks of a project.

 Language practice.
-Flexible grouping is also particularly beneficial to
+Flexible grouping is particularly beneficial to

 .
 It gives them more chances to interact with classmates who speak English fluently and to practice both academic and interpersonal language.
 Students can also be placed in groups with other classmates who speak the same home language.
 In those groups, they can discuss content or concepts before sharing their ideas in English.